Autodesk/ADAppRater-iOS/README.md

 If you do not implement this method, the default email app will be used.

-## Developer Tools configuration
+## Developer Tools Configuration
 ADAppRater supports several properties to help developers debug:

     @property (nonatomic) BOOL enableLog;
 ADAppRater has many log messages to track the flow and state.
-Disabling logging message stops the printoutsending of these logs to the console.
+Disabling logging message stops the printout of these logs to the console.
 Default is `NO` (for production environments).
 Set to `YES` to start printing log messages.

     @property (nonatomic) BOOL previewMode;